 Born on August 22, 1958, Paolo Macchiarini is a Swiss-born Italian who obtained his medical degree at the Medical School of the University of Pisa, Italy, in 1986.
 He also earned his Master of Surgery from there in 1991.
 Then, by taking courses on statistics in clinical research and doing a Master’s in organ-tissue transplantation, along with a doctorate in the same, Paolo started turning his dream of regenerative medicine into a reality.

 He shot to fame in 2008 after successfully creating a new airway for a young woman from Barcelona by chemically stripping away the cells of a windpipe taken from a deceased donor and adding the recipients’ own bone marrow cells to it.
 The artificial organ apparently functioned as well as a natural one, so countless news publications declared Paolo a phenomenon in thoracic and vascular surgery.
-By 2011, he was thus working at one of the world’s most prestigious medical universities, the Karolinska Institute in Sweden, whose professors actually select the winner of the Nobel Prize in Medicine.
+By 2011, he was thus working at one of the world’s most prestigious medical universities, the Karolinska Institute in Sweden, whose professors actually selected the Nobel Prize in Medicine winner.

 As a visiting professor conducting basic research in regenerative medicine or stem cell biology, Paolo reinvented his technique there.
 Instead of stripping the cells from the donor’s windpipes, he decided that using plastic scaffolds made to each patient’s needs was a better idea.
 And so, for a couple of years, that’s the path he took while operating.
 In 2012, though, one of Paolo’s patients passed away.
 The Karolinska University Hospital decided to stop all future operations in this field and didn’t even extend his contract.